- The

 .
 Irina Gasparian, representative of Assyrian Community;

 .
-Yuri Yakovenko, Chairman of “Rossia” NGO, Principal of Slavic secondary school;
+Yuri Yakovenko, Chairman of “Rossia” NGO, Principal of Slavic secondary

 .
 Alexander Yaskorski, head of the German community;